davidleejy/ai-safety-gridworlds/README.md

 # Structure of this repository

 Contents within `./ai_safety_gridworlds` is the same as the contents of https://github.com/deepmind/ai-safety-gridworlds.
 That is, executing `git clone https://github.com/deepmind/ai-safety-gridworlds /path/to/myfolder` results in `/path/to/myfolder` containing the same contents as `./ai_safety_gridworlds` here.
 Updates to the official _AI Safety Gridworlds_ repository will cause their contents to differ to `./ai_safety_gridworlds` here.

+`distributional_shift_gym.py` wraps the pycolab environment with an openAI gym environment ("1st layer of wrapping").

+`wrappers_gridworld.py` contains observation & action wrappers meant to wrap the openAI gym wrapper ("2nd layer of wrapping").

+`train_distribshift.py` creates environments with the aforementioned two layers of wrapping.

 ## Notes